How To Improve Your English - 10 Idioms About Death

 9. To Breathe One's Last Breath -

 As in "He breathed his last breath last night".
-Fairly formal, virtually factual.
+This expression is fairly formal, and virtually factual.

 As in "He has gone to meet his Maker".
-Fairly formal, and more likely to be used by someone religious.
+This expression is fairly formal, and more likely to be used by someone religious.

 - Ten English Proverbs and Sayings About Birds

 Learn a few English Proverbs and Sayings, wth some humorous examples of how the phrases should be used.
 If English is your home language, see how many phrases you recognize and use yourself.
 There is also a poll, a video about an amazing performing p

 - Ten English Proverbs and Sayings About Eggs